RWS/studio-api-docs/apiconcepts/verification/implement_the_verification_logic.md

 ```

 > [!NOTE]
-> An intermediary (XLIFF) document to verify might contain a number of individual documents, as Trados Studio allows you to merge several native files into one intermediary master document.
+> An intermediary (XLIFF) document to verify might contain a number of individual documents, as <Var:ProductName> allows you to merge several native files into one intermediary master document.
 Through the `FileComplete` method you can determine what should happen after a particular file has been verified.
 With `Complete` you can determine what should happen after the entire (merged) document has been verified.

-Through the object derived from **IFileProperties** you can retrieve various information on an individual file such as the original encoding, the original file path, etc. Through an object that is derived from **IDocumentProperties** you can retrieve various information on the entire bilingual document such as the source and target languages, the source count, repetitions, etc.
+Through the object derived from [IFileProperties](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.BilingualApi.IFileProperties.yml) you can retrieve various information on an individual file such as the original encoding, the original file path, etc. Through an object that is derived from [IDocumentProperties](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.BilingualApi.IDocumentProperties.yml) you can retrieve various information on the entire bilingual document such as the source and target languages, the source count, repetitions, etc.

 Process the Paragraph Units
 -----